Salient Issue

 According to research

-Fairtrade can be confident that it is contributing towards improved labour conditions and decent work
+Fairtrade is contributing towards improved labour conditions and decent work.

 floating-forced-labour_live.jpg